TheHenrik/mace/docs/installation.md

 1. Upload the created .csv file in RUN_IN_PYCHARM/ACC24_Baseline/ to the Google Drive
 1. Repeat from step 7 until all numbers are taken.

-## Apple macOS
+## macOS

-Rethink your life choices and then talk to Jannik
+Rethink your life choices, then talk to Jannik and prey avl works on your machine